emcconville/google-map-polyline-encoding-tool/README.md

 ## Family

 This library exists as a PHP reference point for Google's [Encoded Polyline Algorithm Format][algorithmRef].
-There is also a [C implementation][l3], and a [namespace/trait library][l2] under active development
+There is also a [C implementation][l3], and a [namespace/trait library][l2] under active development.

 |Requires|[google-map-polyline-encoding-tool][l1]|[polyline-encoder][l2]|[php_polyline][l3]|
 |:-------|:-------------------------------------:|:--------------------:|:----------------:|